Install: CentOS/RedHat/Fedora

 Upgrade

-yum update -y terraspace
+bundle update terraspace

 Uninstall